ethereum/portal-network-specs/canonical-block-index/canonical-block-index-network.md

 Con's of Option 2
 - Requires a synchronous fetch from the History Network for the block header, which adds a lot of latency
+- seeding requires the header to validate the content key is correct

+Option 1 was choose due to
+- having lower latency
+- only 9GB more storage required
+- simpler seeding